jazzrail/jazzrail/README.md

 - 👋 Hello, I am Alan Williams @jazzrail
 - 👀 I’m interested in Javascript Python and CSS.
 - 🌱 I’m currently focusing on JavaScript.
-- 💞️ I have nay years expierience working on sports projects, and helping community groups.
+- 💞️ I have many years expierience working on sports projects, and helping community groups.
 - :o) I am also a skilled project manager.
 - 📫 Reach me on: jazzrail@hotmail.com